aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 </ion-tabs>
 ```

-Note that, despite we did not created the *listTab* module yet, we provide the navigation to this module with this change.
-The 'Todo List' tab will not be active until we created the *listTab* module and update tab routes for this module.
+Note that, although we have not created the *listTab* module yet, we replaced a tab button for it.
+The 'Todo List' tab will not work until we create the *listTab* module and add new tab routes for this module.

-#### Update Tab Routes
+#### Updating Routes

-To display our HomePage content in the 'Home' tab, we need to update the route configuration in the *Tabs* module.
+To display our content in the 'Home Page' tab, we need to update the route configuration in the *Tabs* module.

 Apply the following two modifications to *src/app/tabs/tabs.router.module* file:

-  1-  Import *AuthGuardService*, so we can use our custom auth logic when working with tabs(like disabling a tab when the user is not signed-in):
+  1-  Import *AuthGuardService*, so we can use our custom auth logic when working with tabs (like disabling a tab when the user is not signed-in):
   ```javascript
   //...
   import { AuthGuardService } from '../services/auth-route-guard';